Board of Directors

 Nancy Radcliffe joined CityTrees in 2000 when she met founder Jane Taylor at the Partnership Academy for Community Teamwork (PACT).
 While acting on the board, Nancy has served in many capacities and is currently the VP of Marketing and Outreach.

-When not at a planting or pruning you can find her volunteering at the Library Foundation, Redwood City International, neighborhood co-chair or at the Planning Commission.
+When not at a planting or pruning you can find her volunteering at the Library Foundation, Redwood City International, neighborhood co-chair or as a Chairperson of the Planning Commission.
 A native Californian, Nancy is proud of her multi-generational connection to Redwood City.

 David Grabel serves as the CityTrees Treasurer.
 David has been volunteering with CityTrees for 3 years and has been on the Board of Directors for one year.
 A 19-year resident of Redwood City, David also volunteers on the San Mateo County Civil Grand Jury.
 His daughter Elana (which means "tree" in Hebrew!) has been known to occasionally show up at Prune and Pubs.